 Referrals are an excellent source of great hires, and if you’re recruiting during the holidays, it’s vital to let your current employees know about it.
 Send a short and sweet email asking them to recommend any qualified friends, family members, or colleagues.

-Your teams will be busy this season attending various holiday parties and catching up with various people in their network.
+Your teams will be busy this season catching up with various people in their network.
 Keep your open position at the top of their minds (and offer an incentive if you wish) to take advantage of this potential goldmine of top-notch talent.

 As alluded to above, actively hiring in November and December enables your new staff to be ready to go by January (if not earlier).
 Even if your new hires don’t officially start until after the holidays, you could potentially take care of some onboarding and/or training ahead of time.